 Rainy days offered a reminder that school can take more forms than just lesson plans and workbook pages.
-Learning happens in just the simple act of enjoying different inside activities as it rains outside.
+Learning happens in just the simple act of enjoying different indoor activities as it rains outside.

 Here are all kinds of ideas for helping your kids appreciate a slow, cozy day inside: